trambarhq/relaks-starwars-example/README.md

 ## Application

 Okay, let's dive into the code!
 In [main.js](https://github.com/chung-leong/relaks-starwars-example/blob/master/src/main.js), you'll find the function `initialize()`.
-It's called when the HTML page emits a 'load' event.
+It's invoked when the HTML page emits a 'load' event.
 The function bootstraps the application.
 First it creates a `DjangoDataSource` ([django-data-source.js](https://github.com/chung-leong/relaks-starwars-example/blob/master/src/django-data-source.js)) object.
-It then create the Preact element `Application`, using the data source as props.
+It then creates the Preact element `Application`, using the data source as a prop.
 Finally it renders the element into a DOM node.

 ```javascript
 function initialize(evt) {